ngDocumentor/ngDocumentor/src/assets/mddocs/topnav.md

 * NOTE: The path maps compulsorily to `/docs/FILENAME` (without the .md).
 Example: `assets/mddocs/FILENAME.md` will map to application url `/docs/FILENAME`.
 Similarly, `assets/mddocs/somefolder/FILENAME` will map to application url `/docs/somefolder/FILENAME`.
 Please use your link url path mapping accordingly.

 * Thats it!!
 You now know how to create `topnav.json` definitions for top navigation.
-We will talk about [brandname here](/docs/brandname).
+We will talk about brandname  in the brandname section.